vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

 # Alpha 2020.2.0 Asteria Release Notes

-This version of Vircadia is the follow-up version to K2, it is not compatible with the v0.86.0 protocol.
+This version of Vircadia is the follow-up version to K2.
+It is not compatible with the v0.86.0 protocol.

-The protocol version is denoted by the new versioning scheme:
+The software version is denoted by the new versioning scheme:

     YYYY.MajorVersion.MinorVersion-Name